MullinsLab/ISDB/doc/Getting-started.md

 ...

 This guide is intended to help you get started using ISDB and familiarize you with the major components.
-It assumes the reader is comfortable using the command line, installing software on their system, and troubleshooting errors that arise when installing and configuring software.
+It assumes you are comfortable using the command line, installing software on your system, and troubleshooting errors that arise when installing and configuring software.
 If you need help, we suggest contacting a local expert familiar with your computing systems or [opening an issue][].

 [opening an issue]: https://github.com/MullinsLab/ISDB/issues/new?labels=question&title=Help+getting+started